 Egregor is still just a new player in the cybercrime arena.
 Their initial attacks are already devastating and with such a sophisticated group of threat actors running the dark operation, the worst is still yet to come.

 At UpGuard we can help you strengthen your security posture to effectively defend against ransomware attacks.
-Our patented cybersecurity technology also continuously monitors for vulnerabilities in your entire vendor network to prevent cyberattacks from compromised third parties.
+Our patented cybersecurity technology also continuously monitors for vulnerabilities with third-party risk assessment software from compromised vendors.